bcole/bcole.github.io/about.md

 **Why did I make this blog?**

 You can read my [introduction blog post]({% post_url 2015-09-23-blog-init %}) for my reasoning behind starting this blog.
-Overall, though, I hope to keep this an exciting a fun place while also sharing my professional learnings and thoughts.
+Overall, though, I hope to keep this an exciting and fun place while also sharing my professional learnings and thoughts.

 **What am I doing with my life right now?**